3 human qualities digital technology can’t replace in the future economy: experience, values and judgement

 We have always valued the quality of such experiences – this is one reason why despite over a century of advances in film, television and streaming video technology, audiences still flock to theatres to experience the direct performance of plays by actors.
 We can see similar technology-enabled trends in sectors such as food and catering – Kitchen Surfing, for example, is a business that uses a social media platform to enable anyone to book a professional chef to cook a meal in their home.

 The “Experience Economy” is a tremendously powerful idea.
 It combines something that technology cannot do on its own – create experiences based on human value – with many things that almost all people can do: cook, create art, rent a room, drive a car, make clothes or furniture.
 Especially when these activities are undertaken socially, they create employment, fulfillment and social capital.
-And most excitingly, technologies such as Cloud Computing, Open Source Software, social media, online marketplaces such as Etsy and “Sharing Economy” businesses such as Uber and Airbnb make it possible for anyone to begin earning a living from them with a minimum of expense.
+And most excitingly, technologies such as Cloud Computing, Open Source Software, social media, and online “Sharing Economy” marketplaces such as Etsy make it possible for anyone to begin earning a living from them with a minimum of expense.

 I think that the idea of an “Experience Economy” that is driven by the value of inter-personal and social interactions between people, enabled by “Sharing Economy” business models and technology platforms that enable people with a potentially mutual interest to make contact with each other, is an exciting and very human vision of the future.

 Even further: because we are physical beings, we tend to value these interactions more when they occur face-to-face, or when they happen in a place for which we share a mutual affiliation.
 That creates an incentive to use technology to identify opportunities to interact with people with whom we can meet by walking or cycling, rather than requiring long-distance journeys.
 And that incentive could be an important component of a long-term sustainable economy.